App version < 3. x:

 General Network Requirements:

 Generally speaking, iPads/iPods prefer a transmission power of 16 to 17 dBm.
-Above and below it can happen that the data (parcels) are sent back and forth several times until they are accepted.
+Above and below it can happen that the data (packet) are sent back and forth several times until they are accepted.
 This in turn leads to an amount of data that interferes with network performance.
 No other device can send data during this time.

 The roaming behavior is special and can cause a fixed device (master) to switch back and forth between several access points.
 This can result in the mobile devices losing the connection to the master.